Article contents

 With a fixed supply, there is no inflation, and your money retains its value forever (inflation causes your money to be worth less).

 And you can send payments instantly across the world, in seconds, for zero or almost-zero cost, directly to the person or business you want to send to.
-This removes the need for a middle-man who often charge high fees (often hidden fees), can take a long-time, and can effectively block and freeze your money and accounts if they choose.
+This removes the need for a middle-man (or middle-men) who often charge high fees (often hidden fees), can take a long-time to transfer the money, and can effectively block and freeze your money and accounts if they choose.

 Bitcoin gives the control of your money back to you, and makes fee-taking middlemen redundant, saving you money.